- Academic English Studies (ESL)

 Narrative Crossroads: Discovering Knowledge

 This section will focus upon the discovery and production of knowledge and its relationship to narrative and authority.
-We will consider how narrative produces knowledge—of ourselves and the world—and what roles language, interpretation, and authorship play in articulating (and constraining) what we deem to be real and “true.”
-What indeed is truth when it can or must be narrated?
-All the works we read will explore these and other challenging aspects of knowledge and ignorance, from eating forbidden fruit to reading wrong-headed books to testing, say, the difference between human and machine.
-Along with E&D’s common works we’ll examine Sophocles’ tragedy Oedipus the King, Samuel Taylor Coleridge’s The Rime of the Ancient Mariner, Mary Shelley’s Frankenstein, and Ridley Scott’s Frankenstein-inspired, postmodern sci-fi-noir film, Blade Runner.
+Indeed, we’ll consider how literary and other narratives produce knowledge—of ourselves and our world—and what roles language, interpretation, and authorship play in articulating and constraining what we deem to be real and true.
+What indeed is truth when it can be (or even must be) narrated and structured?
+All the works we read will explore these and other challenging aspects of knowledge and ignorance, from eating forbidden fruit to reading wrong-headed books to testing the difference between human and machine.
+Along with several of E&D’s core traditional works—Plato, Marx, Douglass—we’ll examine texts from the Bible, Sophocles’ Oedipus the King, Mary Shelley’s Frankenstein, Reza Aslan’s God: A Human History, and Ridley Scott’s Frankenstein-inspired, postmodern sci-fi-noir film, Blade Runner.
+Hang onto your seats.

 Ph.D., Religious Studies – Jewish & Christian origins